ElliotRedhead/HybridMCServer/README.md

 # Hybrid Cloud Minecraft Infrastructure

-This project deploys a secure, Minecraft server using a Hybrid Cloud Architecture.
+This project deploys a secure Minecraft server using a Hybrid Cloud Architecture.

 Game Server: Runs locally, dockerized on your hardware.